Valtice

 Valtice ([ˈvalcɪtsɛ]; Feldsberg) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,600 inhabitants.
 It is known as part of Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The village of Úvaly is an administrative part of Valtice.
+Valtice consists of two municipal parts (in brackets population according to the 2021 census):